When Ethical Consumer rates a company, we make an educated guess as to whether it is likely to be involved in tax avoidance activities.

 This gives us a list of jurisdictions with high rates of tax avoidance and low populations, like the British Virgin Islands and Bermuda.

 However, if we aren’t going to miss an awful lot of corporate tax avoidance, we then need to add back in crucial tax havens with larger populations.
 We did this using a recent academic paper that used a huge amount of data to identify 24 ‘sink’ tax havens and 5 ‘conduit’ jurisdictions.
 The UK is on this list as a ‘conduit’.
 We removed that, as including it would lead to too many false positives, since we are in the UK.
 We added all the others.

 We also then added in three US states: Delaware, Nevada and Wyoming.
 These are well known tax havens, but they wouldn’t be appearing on the other lists as they aren’t separate countries, so would just be categorised as ‘USA’.

-That gave the list opposite, which is our new tax havens list.
+That gave the list above, which is our new tax havens list.

 Checking the list

 The list matches up well with the jurisdictions that get identified in discussions and books about tax avoidance.
 However, for rigour, we checked it specifically against two other sources.
 First, a paper by Oxfam, which identifies what it sees as the top 15 corporate tax havens in the world.
 All of these are on our new list, which reassures us that we aren’t missing any important ones.